bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-06-07-newsletter.md

     deliberately) to reduce an entire period of 2,016 blocks to the minimum difficulty (difficulty-1) by mining the ultimate block in a period with a timestamp more than 20 minutes after the penultimate block.
-Now difficulty-1 will only be used if every block in the previous period had a timestamp more than 20 minutes after its preceding block or if a regular mainnet-style difficulty adjustment would result in difficulty-1.
+Now period difficulty can only adjust downward in the normal way used on mainnet---although it is still possible to mine all individual blocks, except the first block in a new period, at difficulty-1 if they have a timestamp more than 20 minutes after the previous block.[^testnet-fixup]

   - *Time warp fixed:* it was possible on testnet3 (and also mainnet) to produce blocks significantly faster than once every 10 minutes